maplibre/maplibre-style-spec/docs/types.md

 #### Use a projection preset

-For all supported projections, providing just name will convert into the projection transition syntax for convenience:
+For all supported projections, providing just name will convert into the projection syntax for convenience:

 ```ts